 Additional Commissioner of Police (III) Shri Supratim Sarkar’s efforts, translated in English, is nothing short of brilliant.
 He can either be e-mailed at email@example.com or called on 033-22143970.

-There are several who enquire: why do some prefer watching, reading stories on crime? are they criminals themselves or are they learning how to protect, investigate, solve?
+There are several who enquire, why do some prefer watching/reading stories on crime; are they criminals themselves or are they learning how to protect/investigate/solve?
 I remember the ‘coin toss’ in No Country For Old Men.
-Anton Chigurh found crimes: regular, meaningless.
+Anton Chigurh found crimes to be regular, meaningless.
 He thus left it to chance for entertainment.
 Chances separate the hero from the devil.

 Here is a minor excerpt.
-I have investigated, Mr. Sarkar, the descriptions involve The Real 12 – Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces.
+I have investigated, the descriptions involve The Real 12 – Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces.

 The Closet Killer

 Rameshwar Apartments was a plush eleven-storied apartment complex on Sarat Bose Road, South Kolkata.
-Flat number 10C on the ninth floor belonged to the Naolakhas… Fifty-nine-year-old Girish Kumar Naolakha’s inert, lifeless body lay on the carpet of the study.
-He was in a kurta pyjama, an expensive shawl still wound around his neck… Fifty-five-year-old Bina Naolakha’s body was in one of the bedrooms, face down in a free falling posture, a pillow underneath her abdomen…
+Flat number 10C on the 9th floor belonged to the Naolakhas.
+Fifty-nine-year-old Girish Kumar Naolakha’s inert, lifeless body lay on the carpet of the study.
+He was in a kurta pyjama, an expensive shawl still wound around his neck.
+Fifty-five-year-old Bina Naolakha’s body was in one of the bedrooms, face down in a free falling posture, a pillow underneath her abdomen.

 The Kolkata Police Commissioner had gone on his morning walk when he got the information about the double murder.
 The probe began.
 Officers examined almost everything lying around.
 A property in one of the prime locations of the city occupied mostly by the rich business class meant that a number of precautionary measures had been taken for foolproof security.
 A private security agency – National Security and Detective Agency – was assigned the building’s run-the-clock surveillance.
 It seemed that not a chink of light could seep in without the knowledge of the security guards manning Rameshwar Apartments, and yet twin murders had occurred!